ABOUT

 Event Production

-Véronique is founder and artistic director of VLM Productions.
+Véronique is founder and artistic director of VLM Productions and the Humana Orchestra.

 Photographer: Annette Woloshen